Lcsbz/LucasZeiger.github.io/index.md

 </head>
 <body>
     <h1>Hi there!</h1>
-		<p>Welcome to my website.
+		<p>This website is currently under construction.
 Here you'll find information about my work, hobbies, and ways to get in touch.</p>
 </body>
 </html>